SergeyVolynkin/wallet-connect-flaky-eth_getBalance-request/README.md

 # wallet-connect-flaky-eth_getBalance-request

-Code example to reproduce issue described in https://github.com/orgs/WalletConnect/discussions/3868
+Code example to reproduce the issue described in https://github.com/orgs/WalletConnect/discussions/3868

 To run: